 The specimen trees are located across the entire site; however, a majority are found along the northeastern property line.
-The specimen trees proposed for removal are located outside of the REF.
+The specimen trees proposed for removal are located outside of the REF; however, the critical root zone (CRZ) of Specimen Tree ST-5 encroaches into the PMA.

-The table above indicates the four specimen trees requested for removal for proposed roadways, building footprints, and grading.
-The species in this area are all a variety of oak, and the condition ratings of these trees range from fair to good, with most classified in good condition.
+The table above indicates the eight specimen trees requested for removal for proposed roadways, building footprints, and grading.
+The species in this area are all a variety of oak and the condition ratings of these trees ranges from fair to good, with most classified in good condition.
 The trees have good to medium construction tolerances; however, all species of the included specimen trees have limiting factors for their construction tolerance, specifically if significant impacts are proposed to the CRZ.
 These trees are located throughout the site, outside of the steep slope areas.

-Removal of specimen tree ST-1, a 32-inch post oak in fair condition, is requested to adequately provide circulation on the site.
-Specimen trees proposed for removal for house location include ST-3 and ST-10, both white oaks, and ST-9, a southern red oak.
-These trees are all in good condition, ranging from 30 to 45 inches in diameter.
+Removal of Specimen Tree ST-1, a 32-inch Post oak in fair condition, is requested to adequately provide circulation on the site.
+Specimen Trees ST-3, ST-5, and ST-10, all White oak and ST-9, a Southern red oak, are all in good condition, ranging from 30 to 45-inches in diameter, and are proposed for removal for house location.
+Specimen Trees ST-6, ST-7, and ST-8, all Southern red oaks in good condition, from 31 to 35-inches in diameter, are proposed for removal for house location grading and a SWM facility.